Page last updated: July 2026 · Rates and program guidelines current as of publish date

 HELOC — Flexible Line of Credit With Payments

-A revolving home equity line of credit that functions like a credit card secured by your home.
-You draw only what you need, interest accrues only on the amount drawn, and monthly payments are required.
-Best for retirees with reliable income who need flexible access to equity for specific purposes.
-Rates are typically variable.
+A revolving line of credit secured by your home.
+Draw only what you need, interest accrues only on the drawn amount, monthly payments required.
+Best for retirees with reliable income needing flexible access.

 3